 1.1.1 Vision Statement: The Program has a written and published Vision Statement.
-Indicators of of Compliance Self-study 6 exhibit #1.1.1 Vision Statement.
-Evaluation achi Standard met: The Vision Statement clearly articulates what the Program would like to eve or its defining purpose for existence. □ artic Standard partially met: The Program has a Vision Statement but does not clearly culate what program would like to achieve or its defining purpose for existence.
-Standard not met: There is no evidence of a Vision Statement.
-On-Site Ac determine to stivities: Interview the Program Director, Teaching Staff and Parents as applicable to heir understanding and implementation of the Statement.
-Evaluation Standard met: Director, and appropriate staff understand, support and apply the Vision Statement and base operational decisions in context.
+Indicators of Compliance Self-study exhibit #1.1.1 Vision Statement.
+Evaluation ☐ Standard met: The Vision Statement clearly articulates what the Program would like to achieve or its defining purpose for existence. ☐ Standard partially met: The Program has a Vision Statement but does not clearly articulate what program would like to achieve or its defining purpose for existence. ☐ Standard not met: There is no evidence of a Vision Statement.
+On-Site Activities: Interview the Program Director, Teaching Staff and Parents as applicable to determine their understanding and implementation of the Statement.
+Evaluation ☐ Standard met: Director, and appropriate staff understand, support and apply the Vision Statement and base operational decisions in context.
 Standard not met: Director and appropriate staff do not apply the Vision Statement and base operational decisions in context.

-Florida Coalition of Christian Private Schools Accreditation: Early C Childhood Program Accreditation Manual 2.0 --- --
+Florida Coalition of Christian Private Schools Accreditation: Early Child Ildhood Program Accreditation Manual 3.0 --- --

-1.1.2 Mission Statement: The Program h as a written and published Mission Statement or Statement of ρf Purpose.
+1.1.2 Mission Statement: The Program has a written and published Mission Statement of r Statement of Purpose.